Homocysteine and hip fracture

 Wheat bran

-Wheat bran makes up about 15% of the whole grain.
-Most is removed in the milling process and 90% goes to animal feed; only the food snobs[5] actively seek out unrefined flour.
+Wheat bran makes up about 15 percent of the whole grain.
+Most is removed in the milling process and 90% goes to animal feed; only the food snobs[5] actively search for unrefined flour.

 Bran contains the following amounts per 100 grams.